dentarg/auth0-blog/_posts/2017-12-08-how-poor-identity-access-management-equals-security-breaches.markdown

 ![Fort Knox fun facts and the defense.](https://cdn.auth0.com/blog/poor-identity/fort-knox-secrets-fun-facts-and-the-defense.jpg)

 While the perimeter security seems impenetrable, that is not what makes Fort Knox so undesirable to thieves.
-The major reason there has never even been a breach is due to Fort Knox's strict identity access management (IAM) policy.
+The major reason there has never even been a breach is due to Fort Knox's strict Identity Access Management (IAM) policy.

 To ensure there is never a breach, no one person has access to the safe's combination.
 Rather, the code is distributed among a group of high-level officials that are never there at the same time.
 Even if a group of highly trained ninjas was able to somehow infiltrate the fortress, no one could access the gold there.

 ![Ninja hacking](https://cdn.auth0.com/blog/poor-identity/8dc30fc519280aac21a03d7a118f4b7a_600.jpg)

-Companies need to strengthen their own IAM approach for similar reasons.
+Companies need to strengthen their own Identity Access Management approach for similar reasons.
 Most cybercriminals are not hacking ninjas who try to break through your complex, super secure firewalls.
 They simply steal an employee's credentials and walk right in.

 Here are 3 data breaches to some of the world's strongest cybersecurity systems that could have been prevented with stronger identity access management.

 ## 1. How the #1 Cyber Security Consultancy in the World Left a Key in the Door

 Deloitte, one of the world’s largest accountancy firms with over $38 billion in revenue, has been ranked #1 in cybersecurity consulting by Gartner for 5 years in a row.
-And they just experienced a [major data breach due to poor IAM](https://www.theguardian.com/business/2017/sep/25/deloitte-hit-by-cyber-attack-revealing-clients-secret-emails).
+And they just experienced a [major data breach due to poor Identity Access Management](https://www.theguardian.com/business/2017/sep/25/deloitte-hit-by-cyber-attack-revealing-clients-secret-emails).

 As an accounting company with terabytes of sensitive financial and personal data, Deloitte has a robust, multi-layered security system.
 They have the resources to buy and implement every security measure available, yet the hackers were able to bypass it all with a simple password.